Somerset Council, emergency services and key partners continue joint response effort

 Dogwalkers are being asked to keep pets away from flooded paths, fields, and riverbanks.
 Animals can be swept away quickly, and rescuing them diverts emergency resources at a time of high demand.

 Staying away from affected areas helps keep people safe and supports the countywide response effort.
-Thank you for helping us protect our communities.
+The organisation thanks residents for their continued support in protecting local communities.

 Reporting helps organisations coordinate and prioritise support.
-You can do this by calling the Environment Agency Incident Hotline 0800 80 70 60.
+You can do this by calling the EA’s Incident Hotline on 0800 80 70 60.

 Avon and Somerset Police update